gae123/sd2/README.md

 **Syntax**: This file
 has four main sections.
-One that describes the DHs, one that describes the containers images, one that describe containers and one that describes the workspaces that you want to be synced into the DHs.
+One that describes the DHs, one that describes the containers images, one that describes containers and one that describes the workspaces that you want to be synced into the DHs.
 There is a json schema for the file that you can find [here](https://raw.githubusercontent.com/gae123/sd2/master/src/lib/sd2/config_schema.json).